 Eventually, Uncle Sam prevailed, and my father quit trying to override the use of his given name.
 He became “Rufus” (or “Rufe”) during WWII and afterward.
 My mother, however, always called him Wayne.

 Peggy was his rock.
 My parents met in grade school, and they attended West End Baptist Church together.
 They started dating during high school, and Peggy Elizabeth Denham was his yearbook sponsor at the all-male Atlanta Technological School.
 He was always very proud to be associated with her.
-She was his inspiration when he was away at war and a source of strength for him thereafter.
+She was his inspiration while he was away at war and a source of strength thereafter.

 He

 He was a student leader.
 He loved school, was extremely intelligent, and considered learning a great opportunity.
 He maintained excellent grades and was also a very social person and a natural leader.
-In high school, he was elected by his peers to be the president of his class and of multiple other organizations.
+In high school, he was elected by his peers as president of his class and multiple other organizations.

-He was a nature-lover and enjoyed being outside.
-An avid Boy Scout, he earned his Eagle-Scout award when he was young.
+He was a nature lover and enjoyed being outdoors.
+An avid Boy Scout, he earned his Eagle Scout award at a young age.
 He respected animals, even snakes, and cared for many wounded or stray animals throughout his life.

 Lastly, he was a wonderful father